HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 Talk about what kind of resources are we caching, (resource age groups: party, type).

-Talk about resource age, the median HTML resource on mobile is 9 weeks old.
+The median age of HTML resources cached for mobile is 9 weeks, while for text the median age is 1220 weeks (23.4 years).

 Talk about, total number of requests with comparable Last-Modified and expiration times, not necessarily all requests.